Tomjg14/CCMLWI_Chatbot/Readme.md

 ## Future Improvements

 At the moment the bot has very little sophisticated functionality.
 It does parse the sentence with natural language processing, but only to search for any placenames/locations in the sentence. --> Vermeld misschien nog andere slimme dingen die de bot wel doet.
 Maakt niet uit hoe klein.
+Zoals de regular expressions waardoor hij meerdere input kan begrijpen!
 * improve1
 * improve2